 Films can be entered for Anilogue if they correspond to the definition of animation given by the International Animated Film Association in an extraordinary General Meeting in Zagreb on 19.6.1980: “The art of animation involves the creation of animated images using various techniques other than live action.”
 Films using these techniques mixed with live action are also accepted.
 Anilogue reserves the right to show films made by other techniques if they are deemed to be worthy of interest within the framework of the Festival.

-b) International Competition of Feature Length Animated Film: animated films completed after January 1, 2017 and with running time of more than 50 minutes are eligible.
-Films must have their Austrian and/or Hungarian premiere at the Festival.
+d) International Competition of Feature Length Animated Film: animated films completed after January 1, 2020 and with running time of more than 50 minutes are eligible.
+Films must have their Hungarian premiere at the Festival.

 There is no registration fee for films entered for the Festival.